arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 After stopping **ModemManager**, there will be a delay before the modem can be powered back on and detected by **mmcli**.
 The delay is around 20 seconds for appropriate initialization.

+Make sure the mini PCIe power configuration is configured as described in the [Mini PCIe Power Breakout Header](#mini-pcie-power-breakout-header-j9) section.
+The Portenta X8 requires the **PCIE Enable (GPIO5)** pin to be connected to a **VCC (3V3)** pin.
+This is a mandatory power setup for proper system operation.

+The modems may get stuck during operation, so managing power through software is recommended to allow modem rebooting when necessary.
+This method also helps to handle modem failures in case it happens.

+To adjust for modem initialization, an extended delay of **20 seconds** is required for the modem to power up properly.

 #### Modem Configuration

 #### Global EG25 Module